jareware/howto/Building TypeScript for AWS Lambda.md

 There's two main methods for preparing TypeScript to be ran on [AWS Lambda](https://aws.amazon.com/lambda/).

+This guide assumes you've already created the function, either via CLI or GUI.

 ## Method 1: Build to single file

 You'll need the following dependencies: